History

 2004 Memories

 In 2004, 16 youth from across Canada participated in a five week educational program in preparation for the International Contest of Seamanship in Fishguard – Goodwick, Wales.
-The crew trained prior to the contest at Discovery Harbour, Penetanguishene prior to traveling to the United Kingdom for two weeks.
+The crew trained before the contest at Discovery Harbour, Penetanguishene prior to traveling to the United Kingdom for two weeks.
 The crew was awarded the “Spirit of Atlantic Challenge” Award.
 An evening sailing program was also carried out for youth and adults along with a weekend expedition to Beausoliel Island.
 Upon returning to Canada, Tenacité participated in the reopening ceremonies of the historic trade route Penetanguishene Road connecting Barrie, Ontario with Lake Huron in August.

 2005 Memories